Passionate about inspiring others

 Although Ana still spends time immersed in silence, she now feels clear that it is time for her to offer back to the world the gifts that she has been given.
 For the past few years, she has traveled by invitation to offer Spiritual Writing workshops; lectures on Poetry and Healing; talks about her spiritual journey; and readings of her Mystic Poetry.
 She has worked with serious writers, med students, the faculty at Florida State University Medical School, the terminally ill, the elderly, grade and high school students and anyone with an interest in deepening into love and their own being.

 She has published three books of poetry and two novels.
 A documentary about her radical life’s transformation, “Her Heart was Full of Hummingbirds,” was released in 2017.
+It won Best Documentary at the Female Filmmakers Pasadena Festival in 2019.
 It was a selection at the Bozeman International Film Festival.
 Her semi-autobiographical novel, “Girl On Fire,” has reached #1 on Amazon.
 Ana’s poetry books, “Hymns to the Beloved,” “The Boy Who Would be Sage,” and “Duet with Humminbird” are also available on Amazon.
 She is the recipient of multiple awards, including The Academy of American Poets’ Award, The Heekin Foundation’s Fellowship for Literary Nonfiction, and the William Stafford Poetry Fellowship.
 Publishers Weekly named her an Emerging Writer to Watch.
 Her prose has been published in the New York Times and the Oregonian newspaper.
 Her poems have appeared in anthologies and journals worldwide, including The Mountain Path (India); Poets International, The Daily Now, Non Duality Magazine.
 She has been the featured poet on the Stillness Speaks website and is currently the featured poet on OneTheMagazine.com.

 M.A.
 The Writing Seminars, Johns Hopkins University